IDinsight/aaq_core_template/infrastructure/README.md

 3. To connect to the PostgreSQL database created as part of deployment:
 	- Obtain the database credentials (host, username and password) from the secret called `<project_name>-db`, `<project_name>-db-flask-dev` or `<project_name>-db-flask-test` for admin user, flask_dev or flask_test user logins respectively.

+4. Github Actions user credentials are stored in a secret called `<project_name>-staging-ga-user-credentials`.